Public Works FAQ

 - Email: email@example.com

-Which construction projects are allowed to be active?
+Which construction projects are active?

 The County of San Mateo has issued a revised health order that allows for all construction activities to proceed with safety protocols identified for Small Construction Project Safety Protocol and Large Construction Project Safety Protocol construction projects.